Make sure to read the entire guidelines and carefully prepare your manuscript before submission.

 • Avoid over-explaining or detailing the basic theoretical foundations of a particular knowledges.

-• For research focused on a specific industrial case problem, avoid detailing the description of the case problem in the Introduction section.
+• For research focused on a specific industrial case problemavoid detailing the description of the case problem in the Introduction section.
 Instead, provide this explanation in the Method section or in the Results and Discussion section, whichever is more appropriate.

 METHOD SECTION